NajmusShayadat/NajmusShayadat/README.md

 ### Hi there 👋
+I am currently planning to switch my career from a mechanical engineer into a data science field.
+- 🌱 Learning to use python as my tool.
+- 🔭 Recently going through the kaggle courses to get hands on expoeriences with machine learning.
+- ⚡ I am skilled with tableau data visualization tool.

 <!--
 **NajmusShayadat/NajmusShayadat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.